Dil21/CS_361-Project/README.md

             Goal.js: Component for rendering a single goal.
             GoalList.js: Component for rendering a list of goals.
             Nav.js: Component for navigation.
-        pages/: This directory contains the React components for different pages of your application.
+        pages/: This directory contains the React components for different pages of my application.
             AddGoal.js: Component for adding a new goal.
             EditGoal.js: Component for editing an existing goal.
             GoalDash.js: Component for displaying the list of goals to the user.